mickaelandrieu/melon/README.md

 Then use Composer to install the dependencies.
 Finally, use the console or the back office to install the module.

+> This module is compatible with PHP 7.4 and 8.0.

 ### Easier creation of moderns grids

 ```php